 - Co-branding and sponsorships

-Walk with a Doc is currently in 42 states, has 320 chapters, and averages 22 walkers per event.
+Walk with a Doc is currently in 47 states, approximately 425 chapters, and has 200,000 walkers.
 Although Klamath Falls has not recorded specific results, the national WWAD program published these results from a national survey of participants:

 - 92.4% feel they are more educated since starting WWAC

 - 79.4% now get more exercise since starting the program